CGScheduleSquad/userscript-cgs-schedule/README.md

-# Catlin Schedule
+# Veracross CGS Schedule
-Change from the sad Veracross schedule to the chad Catlin schedule 💪
+Userscript to bring the old CGS schedule view to the Veracross student schedule